-Netflix’s ‘Partner Track’ is the story of a young Asian-American woman, named Ingrid, who believes that she is finally on the right track to making herself a partner in her law firm.
-If only she can clinch the next high-profile case for the firm, she’ll surely make her lifelong dream a reality.
-While it looks like an easy plan, accomplishing it is a much more difficult task than she’d imagined.
+Netflix’s ‘Partner Track’ is the story of a young Asian-American woman, named Ingrid, who believes that she is finally on the right track to becoming a partner in her law firm.
+If only she could clinch the next high-profile case for the firm, she’d surely make her lifelong dream a reality.
+While it looks like an easy plan, accomplishing it is much more difficult than she imagined.
 The case itself has many twists and turns, but Ingrid’s complicated love life makes things more twisted.
 On top of that, she has to survive the work environment where toxic people thrive.
-The show creates such a realistic portrayal of Ingrid’s world that it makes one wonder how much of it is real, especially when it comes to her law firm.
+The show creates such a realistic portrayal of Ingrid’s world that it makes one wonder how much of it is real, especially regarding her law firm.
 Is Parsons Valentine a real place?
 Let’s find out.

 No, Parsons Valentine is not a real law firm in New York.
 It is a fictional place created by Helen Wan for her novel ‘The Perfect Track’, on which the Netflix series is based.
 While the name of the firm is made up, Wan used her experience in law, while also drawing from the stories of a number of other people to create a place that would realistically portray the work environment and the struggles of the profession for a person of color.
 “Parsons Valentine isn’t modeled after any particular law firm but is an amalgam of many big white-shoe firms, banks, or corporations where I and my minority and female friends and colleagues have worked.
 Whenever we got together to share war stories, we found that all our work experiences at these places were remarkably similar.
 Invariably, we’d say, “There should be a book!”
 So I finally decided to write one,” she said.